 [Include a reference to the system requirements of the medical device.
 These will be used as input for the software requirements.]

-The DAS-COMBAT module is an R-package (or library) that operates in the R environment.
+The DASCOMBAT module is an R-package that operates in the R environment.
 It supplies functions that can be called from the R environment.

-The measurement or phosphorylation profiles are represented as a matrix of measurements where each row represents an observation (e.g. array, Sample name, Patient ID) and each row represents a particular peptide in the phosphorylation measurement.
+The measurements or phosphorylation profiles are represented as a matrix of measurements where each column represents an observation (e.g. array, Sample name, Patient ID) and each row represents a particular peptide in the phosphorylation measurement.
 The batches are represented by a batch indicator variable that contains a batch identifier for each observation in the measurement data.

-The ComBat method is described in literature by Johnson et al. [1] and Zhang et al. [2] and implemented in its original form in the R-package SVA [3].
+The ComBat method is described in literature by Johnson et al. [1] and Zhang et al. [2] and is implemented in its original form in the R-package SVA [3].
 However, the SVA package cannot be used “as is” because a modification is necessary to allow a correction calculated on a set of REF samples to be applied to a set of DAS samples, as described in [4].
-Hence, for use in DAS_NORMALIZE the Combat code has to be programmed under life cycle control.
-An R-Package (“dascombat”) can be programmed for this purpose, using the information in Appendix A (methodology) and appendix B of [4] as supporting documentation.
+Therefore, the R-Package DASCOMBAT will be programmed for this purpose, using the information in Appendix A (210228RW19030 Appendix A methodology-combat ) and appendix B of [4] as supporting documentation.

-The full specification process for the DAS-COMBAT module is outlined by the SOP 6300 software planning process.
-However, the DAS-COMBAT module is a low complexity module performing a single task.
+The full specification process for the DASCOMBAT module is outlined by the SOP 6300 software development.
+However, the DASCOMBAT module is a low complexity module performing a single task.
 The software is intended to run on a dedicated generic Windows PC.
-Therefore, the module DAS-COMBAT is fully specified in the requirements document:
+Therefore, the module DASCOMBAT is fully specified in the requirements document:

 dascombat_6305-Software Requirements.docx

-Hence, a dedicated architecture document and detailed design document are deemed unnecessary.
+, and a dedicated architecture document and detailed design document are deemed unnecessary.

-System Development procedures

-[Include references to all procedures used in development of the medical device to coordinate the software development and system development]

-SOP6300 software planning

-FRM6300 software development plan

-FRM6301 tractability matrix

-FRM6302 configuration list

-FRM6303 soup items

-SOP6301 software specs

-FRM6304 requirements

-FRM6305 architecture

-FRM6306 unit design

-SOP6302 software coding

-WI6302 coding guidelines

-FRM6307 test report

-SOP6303 software testing

-FRM6308 integration testing

-FRM6309 system testing

-SOP6304 software release

-WI6302 coding guidelines

-SOP6305 software deployment

-WI6302 coding guidelines

-See table below for version/approval dates of the document.

 Development Standards, Methods and Tools and Regulatory references

 Standards